 - Pulmonary valves

-UVA performs more transcatheter aortic valve replacements than anywhere else in the region.
-We also have the largest-volume MitraClip® program in the United States.
+UVA Health does more transcatheter aortic valve replacements than anywhere else in the region.
+We also have the largest MitraClip® program in the United States.
 We’ve performed over 250 transcatheter valve procedures.
-This depth of experience means better outcomes for our patients.
+This means better outcomes for you.

 Advanced Valve Options